 - A. Accessory Apartments are subject to the following restrictions and conditions: - 1.
-Either the primary dwelling unit or accessory apartment shall be owner-occupied and one of the dwelling units shall be occupied by a person 60 years of age or older, or a handicapped person. - 2.
-The usable floor area of the accessory apartment shall have a maximum of 1,000 square feet, except that the area of the accessory apartment shall not exceed 50 percent of the usable floor area of the primary dwelling unit.
+Either the primary dwelling unit or accessory apartment shall be owner-occupied. - 2.
+The usable floor area of the accessory apartment shall be less than 50 percent of the usable floor area of the primary dwelling unit and shall be no more than 1,000 square feet, except when an accessory apartment is associated with a farm it shall be no more than 1,250 square feet and shall be exempt from being less than 50 percent of the usable floor area of the primary dwelling unit.
 These areas shall be exclusive of garages, porches, or basements. - 3.
 The accessory apartment shall have no more than two bedrooms. - 4.
-The architectural treatment of the total structure shall be as to portray the character of a single-family dwelling unit. - 5.
-The structure shall have only one main entrance on the street side of the structure; all other entrances shall be at the side or to the rear. - 6.
-The primary dwelling unit and the accessory apartment shall have a connecting door between the two dwelling units. - B. Any violation of the terms of the special permit shall be prosecuted in accordance with Connecticut General Statutes.
+The accessory apartment shall comply with Section 3.2.3 Minimum Yard Setbacks and Section 3.2.4 Building Height & Lot Coverage. - 5.
+When an accessory apartment is attached to a primary dwelling unit, the following shall apply: - a.
+The architectural treatment of the total structure shall be as to portray the character of a single-family dwelling unit. - b.
+The accessory dwelling unit shall have only one main entrance on the street side of the structure; all other entrances shall be at the side or to the rear.